-While our name has changed and our offerings have evolved, Sights for Hope is defined by the timeless values that spurred Helen Keller to appeal to Lions club leaders nearly a century ago and inspired Lions in Pennsylvania’s Lehigh Valley to act.
+While our name and offerings have evolved since 1928, Sights for Hope is defined by the timeless values that spurred Helen Keller to appeal to Lions club leaders and inspired Lions in Pennsylvania’s Lehigh Valley to act.
 Those values – that knowledge, innovation, and determination are stronger than visual impairments; that everybody has the right to pursue their destiny; and that the most meaningful triumphs are personal – define an unbroken tradition of service we carry on with contemporary practices.

 When Helen Keller spoke to the Lions Clubs International Convention in 1925, she challenged the Lions to become “Knights of the Blind” in her crusade to eradicate visual impairments.
 In response to that clarion call, members of the Allentown Lions Club formed the Lehigh County Branch of the Pennsylvania Association for the Blind (PAB), which initiated operations on August 6, 1928.
 The Bethlehem Lions Club and four other clubs formed the Northampton County Branch of the PAB earlier that year.

 In 2008, our agency embarked on an ambitious initiative to ensure that our critical services would be provided for decades to come.
 After a two-year planning process, the Northampton County association – which had been expanded into Monroe County and renamed Visual Impairment and Blindness Services (VIABL) – was consolidated into ABVI in January 2010.
 With the consolidation, we also assumed the name Center for Vision Loss.

 Our Leadership History